 Chickenpox (varicella) is a common, preventable childhood infection caused by the varicella-zoster virus.
-It’s most common in children and is usually mild, but can be very uncomfortable for your child.
-When adults get it they can be very sick.
+It’s most common in young children and is usually mild, but can be very uncomfortable for your child.
+When adolescents and adults get it, they can be very sick.

-Chickenpox is very dangerous for people with immune system problems like leukemia, or for people who are taking drugs that weaken the immune system (such as steroids).
+Chickenpox is very dangerous for people with immune system problems like leukemia, or for people taking medications that weaken the immune system.

 What are the symptoms?

 - Chickenpox begins with a fever, aches and pains.